brownplt/code.pyret.org/README.md

 test open-source stuff (which Pyret/CPO are).
 Sauce also stores screencasts and logs of your tests, which can be helpful with debugging.

-First, add your sauce username and access key (from your account page at Sauce) to `.env`:
+Firstly, add your sauce username and access key (from your account page at Sauce) to `.env`:

 ```